This article will try and find a selection of the best work boots for mechanics available on the market today.

 Made in the USA, the come with a reasonable price tag for what you get.

 The 441 (Rugged Tan Gaucho) boot has a leather exterior finish.

-The boot is also ASTM Electrical hazard rated which means you will be protected of open currents upto 18,000 volts.
-It also comes with an aluminum steel toe.
-A very good looking boot we think.
+The boots adhere to ASTM Electrical hazard rated standards which mean you’ll be protected of open currents upto 18,000 volts.

-Rated at 4.3 out of 5 possible stars, these boots display many great features including slip resistant rubber soles which is ideal for you as a mechanic, steel toes, waterproofing, plus anti-microbial and cushioned insoles for comfort.
+These boots display many great features including slip-resistant rubber soles which is ideal for you as a mechanic, steel toes, waterproofing, plus anti-microbial and cushioned insoles for comfort.

 These boots look great, are extremely durable and comfortable, and very easy to put on and remove.